code-423n4/moonwell-bug-bounty/README.md

 ## Smart Contracts in Scope

 Rewards for critical smart contract vulnerabilities are further capped at 10% of economic damage, with the main consideration being the funds affected in addition to PR and brand considerations, at the discretion of the team.
-However, there is a minimum reward of USD $100,000 for Critical bug reports.
+However, there is a minimum reward of USDC $100,000 for Critical bug reports.

-Payouts are handled by the Moonwell team directly and are denominated in USD.
+Payouts are handled by the Moonwell team directly and are denominated in USDC.
 Payouts will be made in USDC or USDT at the team's discretion.

 | Contract |
 | ----------- |